aosabook/500lines/modeller/chapter.md

 We could do further experimentation to add new features to this project.
 Try one of these:
 * Add a Node type to support triangle meshes for arbitrary shapes.
+* Add an Undo stack, to allow undo/redo of modeller actions.
 * Save/Load the design using a 3D file format like [DXF](http://en.wikipedia.org/wiki/AutoCAD_DXFhttp://en.wikipedia.org/wiki/AutoCAD_DXF).
 * Integrate a rendering engine: export the design for use in a photorealistic renderer.
 * Improve collision detection with accurate ray-object intersection.